onyx-platform/onyx/doc/user-guide/functions.md

 #### Transformation

-A Transformer is a function that takes a segment as a parameter and outputs a segment or a seq of segments.
-Transformers are meant to literally transform a single unit of data in a functional manner.
-The following is an example of a transformer:
+A Function is a function that takes a segment as a parameter and outputs a segment or a seq of segments.
+Functions are meant to literally transform a single unit of data in a functional manner.
+The following is an example of a function:

 ```clojure
 (defn my-inc [{:keys [n] :as segment}]